Hockenheimring - The Second Most Famous Race Track in Germany

 World RX Supercars came in 2015

 In 2015, the FIA World Rallycross Championship visited Hockenheim for the first time, on the temporary track inside the stadium section.
 Eventual world champion Petter Solberg won the inaugural rallycross event at Hockenheimring.
-Rallycross drivers are returning to Hockenheim in season 2016.
+The world’s best rallycross drivers were returning to Hockenheim two more times, in 2016 and 2017, with Mattias Ekstrom winning both events.

 Address: Hockenheimring Baden-Württemberg, Am Motodrom, 68766 Hockenheim, Germany